dokklib/dokklib/docs/libs/db/delete.md

 Deleting an item requires knowing its composite primary key (`PK` and `SK`).

-Suppose we want to remove a user from a group that they are a member of.
+Suppose that we want to remove a user from a group.
 If we store the group membership as follows:

 PK             | SK